openthread/spinel-spec/core/appendix-framing.md

        0x13 | XOFF
        0xF8 | Vendor-Specific

-When present in a data frame, these octet values are escaped by prepending the escape octet (`0x7D`) and XORing the value with `0x20`.
+When present in a data frame, these byte values are escaped by prepending the escape byte (`0x7D`) and XORing the value with `0x20`.

 When receiving a frame, the CRC must be verified after the frame is unescaped.
 If the CRC value does not match what is calculated for the frame data, the frame MUST be discarded.
 The implementation MAY indicate the failure to higher levels to handle as they see fit, but MUST NOT attempt to process the deceived frame.

-Consecutive flag octets are entirely legal and MUST NOT be treated as a framing error.
-Consecutive flag octets MAY be used as a way to wake up a sleeping NCP.
+Consecutive flag bytes are entirely legal and MUST NOT be treated as a framing error.
+Consecutive flag bytes MAY be used as a way to wake up a sleeping NCP.

-When first establishing a connection to the NCP, it is customary to send one or more flag octets to ensure that any previously received data is discarded.
+When first establishing a connection to the NCP, it is customary to send one or more flag bytes to ensure that any previously received data is discarded.

-## SPI Recommendations ###
+## SPI Recommendations ##

 We **RECOMMEND** the use of the following standard SPI signals:

-*   `CS`:   (OS-to-NCP) Chip Select
+*   `CS`:   (AP-to-NCP) Chip Select
-*   `CLK`:  (OS-to-NCP) Clock
+*   `CLK`:  (AP-to-NCP) Clock
 *   `MOSI`: Master-Output/Slave-Input
 *   `MISO`: Master-Input/Slave-Output
-*   `INT`:  (NCP-to-OS) Host Interrupt
+*   `INT`:  (NCP-to-AP) Host Interrupt
-*   `RES`:  (OS-to-NCP) NCP Hardware Reset
+*   `RES`:  (AP-to-NCP) NCP Hardware Reset

-The `INT` signal is used by the NCP to indicate to the OS that the NCP has frames pending to send to it.
-When asserted, the OS SHOULD initiate a SPI transaction in a timely manner.
+The `INT` signal is used by the NCP to indicate to the AP that the NCP has frames pending to send to it.
+When asserted, the AP SHOULD initiate a SPI transaction in a timely manner.

 We RECOMMEND the following SPI properties: